-IRWD and SWD, as the dam owner/operators, will determine the appropriate emergency level in accordance with Section 5, then notify the appropriate emergency management authorities in accordance with Section 3.
+IRWD, as the dam owner/operator, will determine the appropriate emergency level in accordance with Section 5, then notify the appropriate emergency management authorities in accordance with Section 3.
 The dam operator or IRWD operations center will maintain the contact log (Appendix D) to document notifications for the appropriate emergency level.

-IRWD's Operations Manager will notify the NWS of an emergency at Santiago Creek Dam.
-Flood warnings and watches will be issued by the San Diego Weather Forecast Office of the NWS (see notification charts in section 3.1).
+IRWD's Director of Water and Recycling Operations will notify the NWS of an emergency at Santiago Creek Dam.
+Flood warnings and watches will be issued by the San Diego Weather Forecast Office of the NWS.
+IRWD's Dam Safety Engineer will notify DSOD and the DWR Flood Operations Center.
+IRWD's Director of Safety and Security will notify the CalOES Warning Center (see notification charts in section 3.1).